 This is done by focusing on the basics of game design and development as well as the business, technical, and creative thinking side of game creation.
-You’ll also cover serious game made for more than entertainment, including simulation, training, education, healthcare and more.
+You’ll also cover serious games made for more than entertainment, including simulation, training, education, healthcare, and more.

-Tuition rates for undergraduate non-resident students is based on the number of enrolled credit hours.
-Non-resident freshman are charged $675 per enrolled credit-hour starting Fall 2014 while non-resident business graduates pay $1074 per enrolled credit-hour.
+Tuition rates for undergraduate non-resident students are based on the number of enrolled credit hours.
+Non-resident freshmen are charged $675 per enrolled credit hour starting Fall 2014 while non-resident business graduates pay $1074 per enrolled credit hour.

 Housing ranges from $4,575 and $6,075, depending on the bedroom type and location.
 There are also three meal plans available: 55 Meals + $250 Flex Dollars ($620.00), 75 Meals ($499.00), and 30 Meals ($199.00).

 For more information on tuition and fees at UCCS please see the following page: http://www.uccs.edu/bursar/bursar-cashiering-office/tuition-and-fees.html

 Aims Community College is a two-year college offering more than 160 degree and certificate programs across four different locations: Greeley, Fort Lupton, Loveland, and Windsor.
 The school was founded in 1967 by Kirby Hart in a time when no higher education schools were available to the people in northern Colorado.
 Approximate annual tuition costs for Aims Community College average around $8,500 for all students.